patrick225/MMCI/README.txt

  execute "gradlew" from commandline

  How to install:
- Copy MMCI\app\build\outputs\apk\debug.apk to your smartphone.
-Make sure to allow extern apps in your settings.
+ Copy MMCI\app\build\outputs\apk\app-debug.apk to your smartphone.
+Make sure to allow apps from unknown sources in your settings.
  Execute the .apk on your mobile phone.